seanyoungberg/ps-aws-lab-cnf-eks/README.md

 Create device group and template stack that will be referenced later on.
 To bring up BGP peering with multus hosts deployed by TF you will need to create a template with the necessary VR/BGP/interface configuration.
 The cli commands creating these are in the *panorama_bgp_template.cli* file.
 Reference that template in the template stack.

 # Helm
-go to the main folder when you cloned the repo

 create the helm values file: eks-h.yaml, something like:
 ```
 ---